-The Construction Management Department oversees the construction, renovation and restoration of buildings and infrastructure at Virginia Commonwealth University.
-The department ensures that contractors adhere to the approved project design and the highest quality construction standards while complying with all state code, construction and contract requirements.
-The department is also responsible for demolition of buildings that are no longer required to achieve the university’s mission or that must be removed to make way for new facilities.
+The Construction Management oversees the construction, renovation and restoration of buildings and infrastructure at Virginia Commonwealth University.
+Construction Management ensures that contractors adhere to the approved project design and the highest quality construction standards while complying with all state code, construction and contract requirements.
+Construction Management is also responsible for demolition of buildings that are no longer required to achieve the university’s mission or that must be removed to make way for new facilities.

 Recognizing that college and university operating budgets were insufficient to fund repair or replacement of major building systems such as roofs, HVAC, plumbing, electrical and other systems, the commonwealth of Virginia began providing supplemental funds for this purpose in 1982.
 Each year, institutions of higher education report facilities maintenance deficiencies to the State Council of Higher Education for Virginia (SCHEV).
 SCHEV makes a Maintenance Reserve funding recommendation to the governor each biennium.